themanyone/voice_typing/README.md

 ## Optional Whisper.cpp client/server setup.

 Compile [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with some type of acceleration for best results.
 We are using cuBLAS for about 4x speedup.
-If it complains about unsupported compiler, the best option is to use conda or docker to install an earlier version of `gcc`, currently `gcc-12`.
+If it complains about unsupported compiler, the best option is to search for rpms to install the compatability version of `gcc`, currently `gcc-13`.
+Fedora 42 with version 15 of gcc is not supported.
+But it can work if you remove the compatability version of `gcc-14` and replace it with `gcc-13` from Fedora 41 repos.
+[Refer to the writeup for whisier_dictatio](https://github.com/themanyone/whisper_dictation#Preparation).

 You may run into [issues](https://github.com/ggerganov/whisper.cpp/issues/1587) that make you want to try compiling with `-allow-unsupported-compiler`.
 Not recommended.
 The `-ng` (no graphics) flag will make it work though.
 Runing with `-ng` is not ideal, but matrix multiplcations will still use cuBLAS for CPU, so about 2x speedup similar to openBLAS.